Going nuclear: Should nations unilaterally decide? | DW | 06.01.2022

 By contrast, the OECD's Nuclear Energy Agency and the International Energy Agency have reported that the extension or "long term operation" of ageing nuclear fleets is a cost-effective means to reduce greenhouse emissions.

-But while Germany's incoming Chancellor, Olaf Sholz, said he respects the right of France to make nuclear a key part of its climate ambition, his foreign minister Annalena Baerbock said Germany would oppose France's push to have nuclear sanctioned as a "green investment" by the European Commission.
-The German government remains divided on the EU's draft energy proposalreleased on New Year's Eve.
+But while Germany's chancellor, Olaf Scholz, said he respects the right of France to make nuclear a key part of its climate ambition, his foreign minister, Annalena Baerbock, said Germany would oppose France's push to have nuclear sanctioned as a "green investment" by the European Commission.
+The German government remains divided on the EU's draft energy proposal released on New Year's Eve.

-On Germany's opposite border in the East, Poland approved the construction of six reactors in two locations in early 2021, including on the Baltic Sea only 150 kilometers from Germany.
+On Germany's opposite border in the East, Poland approved the construction of six reactors in two locations in early 2021, including on the Baltic Sea only 150 kilometers (93 miles) from Germany.

 Poland insists that the plants will be safe.
 Despite German protests, few seem willing or able to interfere in the "energy sovereignty” of national states.